chirathlv/Project-Winelist/README.md

 ## Data Cleanse and Visualisation <a name="paragraph3"></a>
 ### Data Cleanse <a name="subparagraph4"></a>

-The following data cleanse rules will be applied to the source data set:
+The following data cleanse rules will be applied to the source marketing data set:
 1. Identified data set must be formatted correctly prior to use- Date format dd/mm/yyyy, amount must be integer.
 2. Calculate age from birth year and not greater than 100 years.3.
 3. Redundant data, if any, must be dropped- drop columns Z_CostContact', 'Z_Revenue', 'Response', 'MntGoldProds'.